farmOS/farmOS/docs/development/module/services.md

 - `status` (string) - Filter by log status.
 - `asset` (asset entity) - Filter to logs that reference a particular asset.
 - `limit` (int) - Only include this many results.
+- `access_check` (bool) - Whether or not to check user access to logs returned by the query (defaults to `TRUE`, do not set to `FALSE` unless you understand the security implications for your use-case).

 **Example usage**: